algorandfoundation/ARCs/assets/arc-0034/TemplateForm.md

 status: <Draft, Final, Approved>
 ---

+>Proposals that do not include information on all template sections will be rejected.
+>Please, before submitting the grant proposal, review the contract template and ensure you're comfortable with its terms.  <a href="https://drive.google.com/file/d/1bf8sIu6gohU6FvKtEiXLZ5oMd4a1ySdu/view?usp=sharing">Contract Template</a>

 ## Abstract
 A summary of the project, including how the Algorand ecosystem would benefit  (proactive)/ has benefitted (retroactive) from its implementation.